-Since the financial and economic crisis began in October 2008, national governments, the European Central Bank (ECB) and the Commission have been working together to
+Since the financial and economic crisis began in October 2008, national governments, the European Central Bank (ECB) and the Commission have been working together to:

-To preserve the EU's financial stability and resolve tensions in sovereign debt markets in the euro area, the EU has also set up a safety net for euro area members in difficulty: the European Stability Mechanism (ESM).
-Replacing former temporary tools, this is the world's largest international financial institution.
-With an effective lending capacity of up to €500bn.
+To preserve the EU's financial stability and resolve tensions in sovereign debt markets in the euro area, the EU also set up a safety net for euro area members in difficulty: the European Stability Mechanism (ESM).
+Replacing the temporary tools that had existed before, this is the world's largest multilateral financial institution, with an effective lending capacity of up to €500bn.

-Manuscript updated in March 2014
+Manuscript updated in November 2014